 Many bear are taken in the area each year.
 For those who are interested in hunting the animals, it is advisable to check local sport shops to obtain information on where to go.

-Turkeys are also plentiful in the county and can be found in upland areas as well as valleys where many seed bearing trees are available.
+Turkey can be found in upland areas as well as valleys where many seed bearing trees are available.

-Black, Gray and Fox Squirrels can also be found in plentiful supply here.
+Black, Gray and Fox Squirrels can be found in plentiful supply here.
 Although they can be found virtually anywhere, the greatest success can be found near mature Oaks where there is ample nesting cover.

 Snowshoe Hare as well as Cottontail Rabbits can be found in the county although many more Snowshoes than Cottontails are available.
 A dog is recommended in the thick swampy areas where the snowshoes are likely to be found.
-It is possible to take the animals without a dog by patiently stalking them.